UWFront-End-Cert/html300-v2/lesson08/activity/starter/README.md

 -	 Have a parent component (App.vue) with data in the form of an array of blog post objects (copy over the data from the data.js file in this directory)
 -	 Create a `<post>` component (in its own file) with props for `title`, `excerpt`, `likes`, and `category`. (hint: Make sure to import the component to `App.vue`)
 -	 Display all the blog posts as `<post>` components on the home page, passing and displaying props correctly (hint: You'll need to use `v-for` and `v-bind`)
--	 Give the `<post>` component a button and tie it to a click directive, increasing the post's `likes` value by one on click
+-	 Give the `<post>` component a button with a click handler.
+On click of button, the post's `likes` value should increase by 1. (hint: It's expected that this value change won't persist on page refresh)
--	 Using data set on the parent, pass down the props to template out the data